-Breathe Better (B2) Anti-Idling Program The Breathe Better (B2) program is an anti-idling/clean air campaign.
-The goal of B2 is to help protect the health and safety of children by reducing harmful vehicle emissions around school campuses.
-Solutions involve the efforts of students, faculty, administration, staff, local government and community partners working together.
+Breathe Better (B2) is an anti-idling, clean air education program promoted by DHEC's Bureau of Air Quality.
+The goal of B2 is to help protect public health and improve air quality by reducing harmful vehicle emissions around school campuses and other public spaces.